aciccarello/ciccarello.me/_posts/2015-08-15-an-overview-of-our-trip.md

 up with them.

 {% include image.html
-    file="/assets/img/liberia-lcim-church.jpg"
+    file: "/assets/img/liberia-lcim-church.jpg"
-    alt="dirt yard with a tree and a manual water pump and a brightly colored building in the background" caption="View from Emmanuel's house.
+    alt: "dirt yard with a tree and a manual water pump and a brightly colored building in the background"
+    caption: "View from Emmanuel's house.
 LCMI church in the background"
 %}

 {% include image.html
-    file="/assets/img/liberia-inside-lcim-church.jpg"
+    file: "/assets/img/liberia-inside-lcim-church.jpg"
-    alt="cement building with green walls and atar in front" caption="Inside LCMI Church"
+    alt: "cement building with green walls and atar in front"
+    caption: "Inside LCMI Church"
 %}

 The next day was the celebration of Liberia's independence day and we were not